GuillaumeFalourd/ritchie-cli-action/README.md

-# ritchie-cli-action
+# Ritchie CLI Action

-Github Action to run Ritchie CLI commands on any OS runner
+Github Action to run Ritchie CLI commands on any OS runner ⚙️🖥